custard-apple/interview-questions-php/wordpress-questions.md

   </ol>
   Then, You will get all the options available through WP command and in that you will find <b>wp cli</b> option as well.
 </p>

+2

+WP-CLI is just the ticket.
+I've used if for so many things, I've lost count!

+wp plugin list --status=active
+If you want, you can run these commands on your local machine with aliases...

+You would then use the @site function

+wp @all plugin list --status=active or

+wp @multisite list --status=active wp @blog list --status=active
 </details>

 ---